 Find out how long it currently takes the agent to sell a property from the day it’s put on the market.
 Each estate agent should have a figure based on their internal sales data.

-Be warned though, I wouldn’t take their answer is gospel, but it’s still interesting to know their answer.
+Be warned though, I wouldn’t take their answer as gospel, but it’s still interesting to know their answer.

 Quick house sales for cash

-I’d be amiss if I didn’t throw this curve-ball; the option of selling your home to a specialist “Quick House Sale” company.
+I’d be woefully remiss if I didn’t throw this controversial curve-ball; the option of selling your home to a specialist “Quick House Sale” company, also commonly known as ‘We buy any house’ companies.

 Here’a a guide on quick house sale companies.